 - Why does it take so long to get the crown on the implant?

 - Why don’t you place the crown?

 - Can’t you just place a shorter implant and not do a bone graft?

 Why select dental implants over other options?

 The only other option to permanently replace a missing tooth is a 3-unit bridge.
-The area with the missing tooth needs to be surrounded by teeth and these healthy teeth are cut to span the missing area.
+This option is a destructive one because the area with the missing tooth needs to be surrounded by healthy teeth that are cut to span the missing area.
 If either of the teeth used to support the bridge fails, then the entire bridge fails, and what started as a 1 tooth problem essentially becomes a 3 tooth problem.
 At this point, your options are to create a longer bridge, destroying more healthy teeth, or dental implants.
 Unfortunately, there will be gradual bone loss in the area of the missing tooth and it may not be adequate for implant placement and bone grafting may be required.

 What is a dental implant made out of?

-A dental Implant is made out of titanium.
+A dental Implant is made out of a titanium alloy.
 Titanium is compatible with your body and can integrate with your bone.
 It has gained tremendous popularity in both medicine and dentistry as replacement for body parts.
 It has demonstrated high success rates in millions of patients who require hip, knee and teeth replacements.

 Why should I get an implant here instead of a general dental office?

-The oral surgeons at IEOMFS are specialists who have had formal training to surgically place dental implants and the practice is limited to performing these surgeries.
-They surgically place hundreds of dental implants a year and have the expertise to not only handle straightforward cases but also more complicated ones.
+The doctors at IEOMFS are surgical specialists who have had formal training in dental implant placement.
+They place hundreds of dental implants a year and have the expertise to handle all types of cases, from straightforward to complex.
 They will work with your general dentist, who will be responsible for the tooth part of the implant.
 If you do not have a general dentist, then we will be able to refer you to someone we work with.